About Wit & Wire

 “I’m ready to record, but which microphone do you recommend?”

 I talk about this one so much I wrote a whole dang post: Which microphone is best?
 Our Top 5 picks for new podcasters [2019 edition].

 “I’m a brand new podcaster.
 Where should I start?”

 I’ve got just the thing!
-In addition to our core services, we also have a free (yes, free!) course for new podcasters called The 7-Day Podcaster.
+I recommend our minicourse, the Podcast Kickstart series.
 Over the course of a week, I’ll help you nail down your goals, identify your ideal listener, strategically choose your show format, and of course, pick the right name.